SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Ios has great beaches, nightlife, and restaurants.
-And accommodations that range from inexpensive and good value to 4-star and very nice.
-Probably your best choice.
+I love the beaches, nightlife, and restaurants in Ios.
+The accommodations range from inexpensive and good value to 4-star and very nice.
+It’s probably your best choice.
 Naxos would also be good but a little more expensive and less nightlife.

 Hi Dave!